Mechsoft-Limited/iniswap-document/get-started/connection-guide.md

 ![](../.gitbook/assets/musthead.jpeg)

-You've made a wallet and gotten your BEP20 tokens, now you just need to connect your wallet with iniswap and you're good to go!
+You've made a wallet and gotten your BEP20 tokens, now you just need to connect your wallet with Iniswap and you're good to go!

 Check out the steps below for how to connect each of our recommended wallets to iniswap.